drandreaskrueger/chainhammer/docs/polkadot.md

 ## polkadot-deployer
 ### cloud
-The below `polkadot-deployer` shows strange problems on my local Debian machine, so eventually I decided to try it on a cloud machine.
-AWS, based on image "debian-stretch-hvm-x86_64-gp2-2019-05-14-84483" (for identical replication of the problems mentioned below **please use the exact same AMI "ami-0faa9c9b5399088fd"**); then install nodejs, npm, docker:
+The previous version `polkadot-deployer` v0.9 had strange problems on my local Debian machine, so I also tried it on a cloud machine.
+I could actually replicate the problem on AWS, based on a Debian image "debian-stretch-hvm-x86_64-gp2-2019-05-14-84483" (for identical replication of the problems mentioned below **please use the exact same AMI "ami-0faa9c9b5399088fd"**).
+First install nodejs, npm, docker:

 ```
 curl -sL https://deb.nodesource.com/setup_10.x | sudo bash -